 Emerging curator Rui Amaral is troubling the third rail of contemporary art.
 He’s been fingering the margins of what’s visible, the all-important link to a bigger system – something like a shock, a life-giver, a potential killer.
 His shows provide a deeper meaning that goes boldly signaled.
 But he’s never been so effective in this effort than with his most recent exhibition, Somebody Everybody Nobody.
 Hosted by a unique collector-driven duo that backs Scrap Metal, he presents its wares in conversation with borrowed work, utilizing a space open to project-based and idea-driven exhibitions that feels unfettered by commercial incentives and granting-body appeasement.
-Indeed, following the 2012 closure of Ydessa Hendeles’s exhibition space – which set the international standard for a collector’s gallery bearing-out groundbreaking curating – Scrap Metal has assumed the mantel of Toronto’s only “third-rail” gallery: one free to claim a stake in contemporary art, and offer a position onto its unresolved subjects.
+Indeed, following the 2012 closure of Ydessa Hendeles’s exhibition space – which set the international standard for a collector’s gallery bearing-out groundbreaking curating – Scrap Metal gallery both claims a stake in Toronto’s contemporary art, and offers a position onto its unresolved subjects.
 And as its programming director, Amaral has been taking full advantage.

 His exhibition Somebody Everybody Nobody achieves an expansive attitude, but without flaunting its source and advantage.
 Poetry is embraced, the ineffable is sought, and history rushes up to meet the present.
-This exhibition does what good curating can: it claims the third rail, charging its works with an unseen presence.
+This exhibition does what good curating can: charging works with an unseen presence.

 Lois Andison holds the center with an introductory kinetic sculpture that flips the memento mori into something regenerative.
 Need (2012), composed of granite and sandblasted text, rotates its text (“feed me,” “seed me,” “need me,” “weed me”) so that movement is the only constant, and metamorphosis, a kind of entrapment.
 A few steps later, this same artist gives us Timeline (2012), compressing a decade’s archive of personal papers (health records, financial statements, personal correspondences) into a sculptural body.
 She reminds us that our existence is only documented by so many wafer-thin sheets.
 Collected, however, these papers produce a razor-edged form that achieves an independent body.
 Andison’s archive is importantly mirrored by a spatial absence, a profile of so many ‘somethings’ that go unaccounted for, in all our living, the things we do that are undocumented, and, gratefully, uncharted.